-Recommended tire pressure for Plymouth is the same for any season, but you may inflate your Plymouth tires 3 to 5 psi above the recommended tire pressure set by the manufacturer to compensate for lower temperatures during winter.
-Make sure to check your Plymouth tire pressure more often in the winter to keep tires properly inflated for a safe ride on snow and icy roads.
+Plymouth tire pressure fluctuates with ambient temperatures, so during winter when temperatures drop tires may lose approximately 1 psi of air pressure for every 10 degree Fahrenheit decrease in temperature.
+Some vehicle manufacturers may recommend inflating tires 3 to 5 psi above the recommended tire pressure settings to compensate for lower temperatures during winter.
+Make sure to check tire pressure more often in the winter to keep tires properly inflated for a safe ride on snow and icy roads.